Surgical Case Library

 Spontaneous Gastric Fistula - Bone Marrow Transplantation .

-This case is based upon a rare complication of non-Hodgkin's lymphoma.
-Different disciplines within the medic...
+<p style="text-align: justify;">This case is based upon a rare complication of non-Hodgkin's lymphoma.</p><p s...

 This is a very rare presentation, with no previously reported cases of spontaneous gastric fistula following bone marrow transplantation for non-Hodgkin's lymphoma.